SkygearIO/features/features/310-prerender-gear/prerender.md

 ## Terminology

 - **Prerendered html** - An html document that is the result of running some or all of an html's javascript and without any script tag.
 By definition, an html without any javascript is a prerendered html.
+In this document "cached DOM", "modified DOM" and "cached prerendered html" are used interchangeably.

 - **Prerendered html cache** - A volatile or persistent cache that stores prerendered html.